Can you visit Downton Abbey?

-Downton Abbey is real life is known as Highclere Castle and it is a private family home and working estate in Hampshire England.
+The popular TV drama Downton Abbey is in real life is known as Highclere Castle and it is a private family home and working estate in Hampshire England.
 Highclere Castle is the country seat of the Earl and Lady Carnarvon.
 In 2013 it became the Downton Abbey filming site.
+You can easily tour Downton Abbey and explore the various rooms where filming takes place as well as the grounds and gardens.

-Highclere Castle is more of a “country house” than a castle and is built is a large Jacobethan-style house of Bath stone combined with several towers built in an Italianate-style, it was completed in 1842, with a stunning park designed by Capability Brown.
+Highclere Castle is more of a “country house” than a castle and is built in Jacobethan style of Bath stone combined with several towers built in an Italianate style, it was completed in 1842, with a stunning park designed by Capability Brown.
 Highclere Castle is just one of the filming locations used for the fabulous Downton Abbey Series and film due in September this year.

 We hadn’t watched previously as back in the day Upstairs Downstairs was the period drama our parents had watched and naturally we found it a bit boring.
 We expected the same of Downton Abbey but found ourselves becoming quite addicted to the series.